fulvius31/triton-cache-comparison/README.md

 ## Proof of Concept

-This benchmark compares GPU memory usage and startup performance of a custom `vllm` configuration using Triton flash attention in two scenarios:
+This benchmark compares GPU memory usage and startup performance of Triton kernels in two scenarios:

 1. **With Triton cache pre-loaded** - Cache exists from previous run
 2. **Without Triton cache** - Clean cache state